luucamay/goals_app/README.md

-# learnode
+# Goals App
-This is where my node experiments will happen
+This is an app created with nodeJS in android, express and NeDB